To homepage

 Distinguished branches

-The family tree for the period 1800-1950 has 12 still growing branches with 791 family members (excluding spouses).
-All person living nowadys with the Van Bohe(e)men family name belong to one of these 12 branches.
+The family tree for the period 1800-1950 has 12 still growing branches with nearly 790 family members (excluding in-laws).
+All person living nowadys with the Van Bohe(e)men family name originate from one of the growing12 branches.

 .